“The first thing we do, let’s kill all the lawyers,” William Shakespeare famously said.

 Free Legal Assistance Group (FLAG) claims 61 lawyers and court staff were murdered since Duterte came to power, topping the number of lawyers murdered by all previous regimes combined.

-The situation is so dire that Philippines Department of Justice Secretary Menardo Guevarra should arm themselves for protection.
+The situation is so dire that Philippines Department of Justice Secretary Menardo Guevarra said lawyers and judges should arm themselves for protection.

 “There is no prohibition on carrying firearms and our lawyers know that.
 Part of their job is to get exposed to dangers and they are not prohibited from carrying firearms.
 What we can do to help is to expedite the issuance of license to possess firearms and even permits to carry,” Guevarra said.